aws-powertools/powertools-lambda-python/docs/core/metrics/datadog.md

 ### Adding tags

-Datadog offers the flexibility to configure tags per metric.
-To provider a better experience for our customers, you can pass an arbitrary number of keyword arguments (kwargs) that can be user as a tag.
+You can add any number of tags to your metrics via keyword arguments (`key=value`).
+They are helpful to filter, organize, and aggregate your metrics later.

+!!! info "We will emit a warning for tags [beyond the 200 chars limit](https://docs.datadoghq.com/getting_started/tagging/){target="_blank" rel="nofollow"}."

 === "add_metrics_with_tags.py"

     ```python hl_lines="9"
     --8<-- "examples/metrics_datadog/src/add_metrics_with_tags.py"
     ```

-We recommend [read](https://docs.datadoghq.com/getting_started/tagging/){target="_blank" rel="nofollow"} the official Datadog documentation for comprehensive insights into the best practices for effectively utilizing tags.

 ### Adding default tags